TVATDCI/TVATDCI/README.md

   <img src="./assets/skillsSVG/ampersand.svg" alt="Ampersand Logo" width="20" style="margin-right: 5px;" />
   <span style="background: linear-gradient(to right, red, yellow, green, cyan, blue, violet);" >continuously learning!</span>
 </p>
-<p align="center" style="font-size: .5em;">I am a full-stack MERN Web Developer with a critical thinking mind-set who prones to problem solving in many aspects of life, design and code development.
-I have been listening, learning, practicing as well as seeking a new role which leverages my skill set.
-Now it is time to connect and find out what the future will bring. </p>

 <p align="center">
   <img src="https://img.shields.io/badge/build-passing-brightgreen" alt="Build Status"/>